 Erin Lee Smith

 Erin is a trained vocalist and actor based in Los Angeles, California with equal ties to both NYC and Seattle, Washington.
-She is currently represented by ASAP Talent Agency.
-Feel free to come here to see what projects she's got cooking up, if you're interested in her work, or just want to get to know her better!
-This is a great place to start.
+She is currently represented by Infin8 Artists Management.

 Scroll to find: